cmichi/masterthesis/README.md

 XeTeX 3.14159265-2.6-0.99996 (TeX Live 2016).

-My main intention behind making this code available is to enable others to build upon the illustration and to look up the mechanisms behind certain typesetting facets.
+My main intention behind making this code available is to enable others to build upon the illustration, look up the mechanisms behind certain typesetting facets, and provide insights into how a large document can be structured with TeX.

 To compile the files: